ADMINISTRATIVE HEARINGS AND APPEALS

 What is an Administrative Hearing?

 You have the right to appeal an adverse agency decision.
-An appellate court will review the agency’s decision and determine if it is supported by “substantial evidence.”
-The agency decision can be overturned if it was arbitrary or capricious, or was beyond the power of the agency to make, or violated your constitutional rights.
+The appeals court should review the agency’s decision and determine if it was supported by “substantial evidence.”
+The decision can be overturned if it was arbitrary or beyond the power of the agency to make or the process violated your constitutional rights.